devops-on-github/workshop/2-Planning-and-Tracking/2.3-Projects/exercise-1.md

 _Note: You can use the keyboard here.
 After the first one, you may only need to hit `Enter` a few times to add the rest!_

+You can also click the `+` button and select `Add item from repository`.
+Click to select and add all the issues you previously created.

 6. Click on an issue title.
 More details should show on a sidebar.
 7. Click on the `+` to the right of the last column and add the `Labels` field.
 8. Create new custom fields for `Estimate` (Number) and `Priority` (Single select: Low, Medium and High)